 Do you want to achieve the dream of homeownership but dread the looming down payment you’ll need?
-Figuring out how to come up with a down payment for a house can seem like a huge hurdle, especially to those with little to no savings.
+Figuring out how to come up with a down payment for a house can seem like a huge hurdle, especially for those with little to no savings.

 Local Down Payment Assistance Programs

 Many state or local down payment assistance programs reduce or eliminate the need for a down payment.
-They are often in the form of an interest-free, “silent” second mortgage that doesn’t need to be repaid until the house is sold, refinanced, or paid in full.
+They often come in the form of an interest-free, “silent” second mortgage that doesn’t need to be repaid until the house is sold, refinanced, or paid in full.

-One example is California Housing Finance Agency (CalHFA) MyHome Assistance Program, which offers a second loan up to 3.5%* of the purchase price or appraised value to help with down payment and/or closing costs.
+One good example is the California Housing Finance Agency (CalHFA) MyHome Assistance Program, which offers a second loan up to 3.5%* of the purchase price or appraised value to help with down payment and/or closing costs.

 Freddie Mac Home Possible Advantage(SM)

-Home Ready by Fannie Mae
+HomeReady by Fannie Mae

-As an alternative to an FHA loan, Home Ready is a conventional 3% down* loan with even more flexible income qualification guidelines.
-In addition, Home Ready may have reduced mortgage insurance options, including no upfront mortgage insurance fees and may be cancelable per servicer/Fannie Mae guidelines.
-Gift funds or Community seconds are also allowable for the down payment.
+As an alternative to an FHA loan, HomeReady is a conventional 3% down* loan with even more flexible income qualification guidelines.
+In addition, HomeReady may have reduced mortgage insurance options, including no upfront mortgage insurance fees and may be cancelable per servicer/Fannie Mae guidelines.
+Gift funds or community seconds are also allowable for the down payment.

-VA loans offer up to 100% financing, without mortgage insurance.
+VA loans offer up to 100% financing without mortgage insurance.
 Veterans can qualify for a VA loan with suitable credit, adequate income, and a valid Certificate of Eligibility.

 USDA loans allow for a loan with no down payment.
 These loans are government-insured loans for rural property outside of major metropolitan areas, but it’s important to ask because many of the areas approved for this loan type aren’t what many of us would consider “rural” at all!.